Structure and statistical organization of the stationary state of the Oslo model: Classification of recurrent configurations

 We focus on the set of recurrent configurations $\recur\subset\stable$, which is the only set of stable configurations relevant for the stationary state.

 \begin{prop} Let us consider a recurrent configuration~$r\in\recur$.
-There exists an evolution operator~$\evol$ such that all paths of the evolution tree ending at configuration $r$ contain the lifted configuration~$\lift r$. \end{prop}
+There exists an evolution operator~$\evol$ such that all paths of the evolution tree starting at $a_1\zcfg{2_L}$ and ending at configuration $r$ contain the lifted configuration~$\lift r$. \end{prop}

-\begin{proof} Consider the \SRI{}, denoted by $c$, of a path from $a_1M_L$ to $r\in \recur$.
-By construction, the associated domain $\final^r$ is filled with \instr{p}.
+\begin{proof} Consider the \SRI{}, denoted by $S$, of a path from $a_1\zcfg{2_L}$ to $r\in \recur$.
+By construction, the associated domain $\final[r]$ of $S$ is filled with \instr{p}.
 The $x$ coordinates of these positions give the sites with $2$ particles in $r$.
-We also now that these \instr{p} are the last instructions executed for the corresponding stacks.
-Locally, any $x$ where $z_r(x) = 2$ must had a waiting unit on site before the last \instr{p} instruction was executed.
-It suffices to set a waiting unit idle each time it arrives at a position in $\final^r$.
-Do it for all the positions in $\final^r$ using the abelian property (see Proposition \ref{prop:SoI defines path}).
-The configuration where all instructions have been performed except the last \instr{p} is by definition~$\lift r$ and correspond to execute all the instructions on $\domain^r$. \end{proof}
+We also know that these \instr{p} are the last instructions executed for the corresponding stacks.
+Locally, any $x$ where $z_r(x) = 2$ must have a waiting unit on site before the last \instr{p} instruction was executed.
+Using the Ablelian property, one can postpone the execution of instructions of the waiting units in $\final[r]$ to the end of the stabilization process, since no further instruction is executed at these sites after them.
+The configuration where all instructions have been performed except the last \instr{p} is by definition~$\lift r$, it is the result of the execution of all the instructions on $\domain[r]$ of~$S$. \end{proof}

-\begin{remark} This proposition associates an evolution operator~$\evol$ to each recurrent configuration.
-It does not imply that the evolution operator $\evol$ is the same for all $r\in\recur$. \end{remark}
+\begin{remark} The proposition~\ref{prop:lift} associates an evolution operator~$\evol$ to each recurrent configuration.
+One may ask whether this operator could be the same for all the recurrent configurations in~$\recur$ or, in other words, if there is a systematic way to reach the lifted configurations (the operator used to build Figure \ref{fig:path tree L=2} is such an operator).
+The answer to this question is positive for system sizes up to $L=3$ but is negative for larger system sizes. \end{remark}